kitnil/awesome/README.md

 - [awesome-peer-to-peer](https://github.com/kgryte/awesome-peer-to-peer) - A list of peer-to-peer resources.
 - [awesome-opengl](https://github.com/eug/awesome-opengl) - A curated list of awesome OpenGL libraries, debuggers and resources.
 - [awesome-ssh](https://github.com/moul/awesome-ssh) - :computer: A curated list of SSH resources.
 - [Awesome-Deep-Learning-Resources](https://github.com/guillaume-chevalier/Awesome-Deep-Learning-Resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
-I have got through all of the content listed there, carefully.
+I have got through all of the content listed there, carefully. - Guillaume Chevalier
 - [awesome-newsletters](https://github.com/vredniy/awesome-newsletters) - A list of amazing Newsletters
 - [awesome-javascript-learning](https://github.com/micromata/awesome-javascript-learning) - A tiny list limited to the best JavaScript Learning Resources
 - [awesome-leading-and-managing](https://github.com/LappleApple/awesome-leading-and-managing) - Awesome List of resources on leading people and being a manager.
 Geared toward tech, but potentially useful to anyone.